-These financial statements are presented in thousands of units of Renminbi (RMB'000), unless otherwise stated.
-These financial statements have been approved for issue by the Board on 14 July 2022.
+These consolidated financial statements are presented in thousands of units of Renminbi (RMB'000), unless otherwise stated.
+These consolidated financial statements have been approved for issue by the Board on 30 March 2023.

 2 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 The principal accounting policies applied in the preparation of these consolidated financial statements are set out below.
 These policies have been consistently applied to all the years presented, unless otherwise stated.